Gabby Petito story boosted by social media, true-crime craze

 Whether the frenzy of attention and internet sleuthing has helped the investigation is not clear, but it has illuminated the intersection between social media and the public’s fascination with true-crime stories.

-Months before her disappearance drew more than a half-billion views on TikTok, Petito, 22, and 23-year-old boyfriend Brian Laundrie set out from Florida on a cross-country road trip over the summer in a van she decorated boho-chic style.
+Months before her disappearance drew more than a half-billion views on TikTok, Petito, 22, and 23-year-old boyfriend Brian Laundrie set out on a cross-country road trip over the summer in a van she decorated boho-chic style.

 They documented their adventure on video and invited social media users to follow along on the journey, sharing scenes of a seemingly happy couple cartwheeling on a beach, hiking on mountain trails and camping in the Utah desert.

-But they quarreled along the way, and Laundrie returned home alone in the van in September.
+But they quarreled along the way, and Laundrie returned home alone to Florida in the van in September.
 Over the weekend, a body believed to be Petito’s was discovered at the edge of Grand Teton National Park in Wyoming.
 Investigators have not said how she died but have identified the now-missing Laundrie as a person of interest.

 Social media users have been fascinated by the case and have been poring over the wealth of online video and photos for clues.